Yields jump, equities waver after U.S. jobs report - Up News Info

 Meanwhile, Chinese blue chips were down 0.5% and Hong Kong was off 0.72% after activity in China’s services sector slumped into sharp contraction in August, a private survey showed on Friday, hurt by restrictions imposed to curb the COVID-19 Delta variant.

-(Additional reporting by Alun John in Hong Kong; Kevin Buckland in Tokyo; Editing by Stephen Coates, Mark Heinrich, Hugh Lawson and Dan Grebler)
+(Additional reporting by Alun John in Hong Kong; Kevin Buckland in Tokyo; Editing by Dan Grebler and Andrea Ricci)

 Advertisement